Home - Italian - Baked Chicken Mozzarella — One-Pan, 30 Minutes

 Karen’s Notes and Tips

-• Instead of pasta, serve with zucchini noodles or cauliflower rice tossed with basil pesto sauce.
+• Serve with your favorite pasta or zucchini noodles or tossed with basil pesto sauce.

 • The chicken keeps up to 5 days refrigerated.
 You can also freeze it for up to a month.
 Defrost overnight in the refrigerator.